-At the High School Art Show, the Superintendent chooses one artwork each year to be part of the district permanent art collection displayed at the CRC.
+At the High School Art Show, the Superintendent chooses one artwork each year to be part of the district permanent art collection displayed at the district Community Resource Center.
 Winners of the Everett Education Foundation Art Scholarship are also announced at the reception.